uthark/blog/content/post/2018-02-24-used-stuff.markdown

 # - tag2
 ---
 ## Introduction
-This is a dump of different things and apps I use on a daily basis.
+This is a dump of different things and apps I use daily.
-Hope you will find it useful.
+I hope you will find it helpful.

 ## Shell/Terminal Applications
 * [zsh](http://zsh.sourceforge.net/) — ZSH is a shell.
-It is very good alternative to [bash](https://www.gnu.org/software/bash/) which is used by default in most Linux distributions and in macOS. macOS uses very old version of bash because bash changed it's license and Apple doesn't like GPL.
+It is an excellent alternative to [bash](https://www.gnu.org/software/bash/) used by default in most Linux distributions and macOS. macOS uses the outdated version of bash because it changed its license, and Apple doesn't like GPL.
 * [oh-my-zsh](http://ohmyz.sh/) — framework for easy customization of ZSH.
 Has a lot of additional plugins.
-Try not to overuse it, otherwise new ZSH session may start several seconds even on a modern hardware.
+Try not to overuse it; otherwise, a new ZSH session may start several seconds, even on modern hardware.
 * [fzf](https://github.com/junegunn/fzf) — A command-line fuzzy finder.
-I bind it to `Cmd+R` to do search in history.
+I bind it to `Cmd+R` to search history.
 * [autoenv](https://github.com/kennethreitz/autoenv) — Directory-based environments.
 * [autojump](https://github.com/wting/autojump) — A cd command that learns - easily navigate directories from the command line
 * [brew](https://brew.sh/) — Package Manager for macOS.
 Must have application for mac.
-Allows to easily install applications via CLI.
-Also `Brewfile` is a lifesaver.
+Allows installing applications via CLI easily.
+Also, `Brewfile` is a lifesaver.

 ## Desktop Applications

-Nowadays I use Apple MacBook Pro primarily, so most applications listed here are macOS specific.
+Nowadays, I use Apple MacBook Pro primarily, so most applications listed here are macOS specific.

 ### Generic apps
 * [iterm](https://www.iterm2.com/) — Very good replacement of macOS Terminal.app.
-* [Ilya Birman's Typography Layout](http://ilyabirman.ru/projects/typography-layout/) — this layout provides improvements over standard layout to allow easy input of specific symbols.
+* [Ilya Birman's Typography Layout](http://ilyabirman.ru/projects/typography-layout/) — this layout improves the standard layout easy input of specific symbols.
 * [alfred](https://www.alfredapp.com/) - replacement for Spotlight.

 ### Productivity

-* [Evernote](https://evernote.com/) — I used it for storing various information, articles from the web, notes and so on.
-UI is not very friendly, but it works across web, mobile and desktop, synchronisation works most of the time.
+* [Evernote](https://evernote.com/) — I used it to store various information, articles from the web, notes, etc. UI is not very friendly, but it works across web, mobile, and desktop; synchronization works most of the time.
 * [Google Drive](https://drive.google.com/) - Cloud synchronisation.
 * [OmniFocus](https://www.omnigroup.com/omnifocus) — Awesome task manager application for macOS and iOS.
 * [OmniOutliner](https://www.omnigroup.com/omnioutliner) - outline software.
 I use it for tracking various lists, then move to archive in Evernote.
 * [Pocket](https://getpocket.com/) - Read it later service.
 * [1Password](https://1password.com/) - Password Manager.
 * [ifttt](https://ifttt.com/) - Internet automation across different applications and services.
-* [Focus.app](https://heyfocus.com/) - Blocks web sites and specific apps.
+* [Focus.app](https://heyfocus.com/) - Blocks websites and specific apps.
 When you need to focus and don't want any distractions.
-* [Bartender](https://www.macbartender.com/) — This small application clean top toolbar icons.
+* [Bartender](https://www.macbartender.com/) — This small application hides top toolbar icons.
 You can hide those you don't need.
 * [ia Writer](https://ia.net/writer/) — Distraction-free text editor
 * [MindNode](https://mindnode.com) - Mind mapping software.
-* [Magnet](http://magnet.crowdcafe.com/) - application which improves behaviour of standard window manager on macOS.
-With this app you can easily snap windows, split them and so on.
-Small and useful utility.
+* [Magnet](http://magnet.crowdcafe.com/) - an application that improves standard window manager behavior on macOS.
+With this app, you can easily snap windows, split them, etc. Small and helpful utility.

 ### Text Editors / IDEs

-* [IntelliJ IDEA](https://www.jetbrains.com/idea/) - this my work horse.
+* [IntelliJ IDEA](https://www.jetbrains.com/idea/) - this my workhorse.
 Most of my code is written in this app.
-* [vim](https://www.vim.org) - exists on most servers and linuxes.
+* [vim](https://www.vim.org) - exists on most servers and Linux.
 * [VSCode](https://code.visualstudio.com) – use it for some temporary notes/drafts

 ### Monospace Fonts